-You may get a form of allergic conjunctivitis, called giant papillary conjunctivitis, if you use contact lenses and are allergic to them, or if you have had eye surgery.
+You may get a form of allergic conjunctivitis called giant papillary conjunctivitis.
+This can occur if you use contact lenses and are allergic to them, or if you have had eye surgery.
 See our FAQs for more information.

-Using eye drops and eye make-up can cause inflammation of your eyelids and is called contact dermatoconjunctivitis.
+Using eye drops and eye make-up can cause inflammation of your eyelids.
+This form of conjunctivitis is called contact dermatoconjunctivitis.